-Inspired by the January 2011 Ensign story of Sedrick Tshiambine of the DR Congo, we have decided to give 100% of all proceeds to young women and young men who would not be able to serve a mission without the help of others.
+Inspired by the January 2011 Ensign story of Sedrick Tshiambine of the DR Congo, we are giving 100% of the proceeds to young women and young men who would not be able to serve a mission without the help of others.
 In order for Sedrick to serve a mission, he had to earn enough money to purchase a passport, which is $250 (about 2/3 the cost of building a home there).
-For 4 years Sedrick cycled 9-19 miles a day across the hot African savanna to outlying villages to purchase bananas, which he would then return to the city to sell.
-Sedrick averaged about 112 miles a week, earning him $1.25 each week or $65 a year.
+Sedrick cycled 9-19 miles a day across the hot African savanna to outlying villages to purchase bananas, which he would then return to the city to sell.
+He averaged about 112 miles a week, earning him $1.25 each week or $65 a year.
 Undaunted, he continued carrying his heavy laden bicycle until he had enough to purchase his passport 4 years later.

-(c) 2013 Saints and Sinners Half Marathon and Team Relay.
+(c) 2013 Las Vegas Half Marathon on September 27.
 All rights reserved.